Parrot-Developers/pdraw/doc/overview.rst

 Overview
 ========

-*PDrAW* (pronounced like the name "Pedro") is a video viewer for medias created by Parrot drones, like *Anafi*.
-The viewer supports both streamed (RTP/RTSP) and recorded (MP4) videos.
+*PDrAW* (pronounced like the name "Pedro") is a video player for medias created by Parrot drones such as *Anafi* or *Anafi Ai*.
+The player supports both streamed (RTP/RTSP) and recorded (MP4) videos.

-*PDrAW* is the main video pipeline implementation of *GroundSDK* .
+*PDrAW* is the main video pipeline implementation of *GroundSDK*.
+We are using it in our *FreeFlight6* and *FreeFlight7* applications, both on iOS and Android.
-We are using it in our *FreeFlight6* application, both on iOS and Android.
+It is also usable on desktop platforms.

 Supported platforms
 -------------------

 - Linux PC
 - macOS
-- Android (4.2 minimum) (note: for sample code, see *GroundSDK Android*)
+- Android (5.0 minimum) (note: for sample code, see *GroundSDK Android*)
 - iOS (8.0 minimum) (note: for sample code, see *GroundSDK iOS*)

 Features